 Option 1: Daughter Cart casters ON the ground

 Option 2: Daughter Cart casters OFF the ground.

-Although the difference is very simple and straight forward, the benefits of having your daughter carts casters off the ground when in transit versus staying on the ground are abundant!
+Although the difference is very simple and straightforward, the benefits of having your daughter carts casters off the ground when in transit versus staying on the ground are abundant!
 There are a few key factors to think about when considering what’s best for you.

 A Daughter Cart riding OFF the ground means it can have two swivel casters and two rigid casters.
 With carts riding on the ground, all casters must be swivel.
 So why is this such a big deal?
 Once that Mother/Daughter train reaches its destination, a Daughter Cart must be released and pushed to its staging area.
-Whether it is a long or short distance, in a straight line or around a corner, the level of difficulty and ergonomic strain associated with pushing a cart with four swivel casters are noticeably higher than pushing a cart with two rigid and two swivel casters.
+Whether it is a long or short distance, in a straight line, or around a corner, the level of difficulty and ergonomic strain associated with pushing a cart with four swivel casters are noticeably higher than pushing a cart with two rigid and two swivel casters.

-The other ergo benefits associated with casters off the ground is reduced wear and tear.
+The other ergo benefit associated with casters off the ground is reduced wear and tear.
 Less ground time = less wear and less wear = better push/pull numbers for a longer period!
 If this doesn’t get your safety managers on board, let me lead you to the next benefit.